-We can be thankful, in the interests of international peace and harmony, that the president was well-coached that day before addressing his audience in their native tongue.
+In the interests of international peace and harmony, we can be thankful that the president was well-coached that day before addressing his audience in their native tongue.
 Otherwise, God forbid, he might have stood before the German people and claimed to be a croissant.
 Quelle horreur!

-Following are examples of the "I'm a jelly donut" tale making the rounds in the media and on the Internet in recent years:
+Following are examples of the "I'm a jelly donut" tale making the rounds via old and new media in recent years:

 Anonymous pundit says: "His slip-up was overlooked.
 Can you imagine today how the media would respond if Dan Quayle tried to get away with that one?"

 Margit Hosseini, who heard the speech as a young girl, claims she laughed at Kennedy's reference to a "pancake."
 Apparently she was the only one who did.

 Website blurb: "Unfortunately he was not only saying 'I am a Berliner," he was also saying 'I am a jelly doughnut'..."

 • Julius Caesar: "Beware the leader who bangs the drums..."

 • Hunter Thompson: "Where thieves & pimps run free..."

 • Bill Cosby: "I'm 83 and I'm tired..."